Leading the way in innovation for over 55 years, we build greater futures for businesses across multiple industries and 55 countries.

 Significance of the AMLA

-While there are multiple requirements of the AMLA that FinCEN must meet as per the prescribed timeline of six months, we will discuss some of the mandates that will impact financial institutions in particular.
+While there are multiple requirements of the AMLA that FinCEN must meet per the prescribed timeline of six months, we will discuss some of the mandates that will impact financial institutions in particular.

 With the increased power, FinCEN may request records of the correspondent accounts held in the US while issuing subpoenas to foreign financial institutions (FFI).
 As part of the changes in the AMLA, FinCEN launched a pilot program to share SAR insights with foreign affiliates and branches of the financial institutions, excluding the jurisdictions that sponsor terrorism.